-They’re the internet version of the jilted bride and the scourge of ecommerce sites in every industry: abandoned shopping carts.
-A customer fills up a shopping cart with items, then abruptly leaves your store empty-handed.
+A customer comes to your online store, fills up a shopping cart, then leaves with no explanation.
 When things seemed to be going so well, why did they give up and go?

-With the holiday shopping season upon us, now is an excellent time to think about why people are abandoning carts in your store.
-In this article I’ll discuss seven common reasons customers leave sites without making a purchase, and I’ll propose some solutions for improving your shoppers’ experiences and closing more sales.
+In this article we’ll discuss seven common reasons customers leave online stores without making a purchase, and propose some solutions for improving your shoppers’ experiences and closing more sales.

 If you do offer free shipping, make sure you display that fact prominently on your website and mention free shipping on each and every product page.

-The recent Business Insider report on abandoned shopping carts revealed that 37% of these shoppers were “just browsing,” and 26% decided against buying.
-One reason these shoppers were noncommittal or turned down the products could be because they didn’t have enough information to make a purchasing decision.
+Depending on the study, about two-thirds of shoppers abandon their carts because they are “just browsing.”
+One reason these shoppers are noncommittal could be because they didn’t have enough information to make a purchasing decision.

-Since your customers can’t pick up and handle products in your online store, you need to use evocative yet precise words and pictures to make them confident they know exactly what they’re purchasing.
+Since your customers can’t pick up and handle products in your online store, you need to use descriptive yet precise words and pictures to make them confident they know exactly what they’re purchasing.

 Provide photos of each product from opposing angles and showing scale.
 If a product comes in different colors or variations, include photos of each option.
 Fortunately, with all the advances in cameras and image editing technology these days, you don’t have to hire a professional photographer to get studio-grade photos.
 This Jimdo article has some excellent tips on photographing your products to maximize visual appeal.

-In the product description, list the measurements, materials, durability, origin, and special features such as accessories.
-Make it even more interesting by telling a short tale about the product’s history, design inspiration, or unique craftwork, as Zingerman’s does with their gourmet food items.
-They get bonus points for including a customer rave in their product description, too.
+In the product description, give as many details as you can.
+List the measurements, materials, durability, origin, and special features such as accessories.
+Make it even more interesting by telling a short tale about the product’s history, design inspiration, or unique craftwork.
+Adding these extra details will help your SEO too, so it’s a win/win.

-One in four shoppers reports abandoning their carts because the navigation was too complicated, so it’s a good idea to walk through your website on a regular basis to test its usability.
+Almost 30% of shoppers reports abandoning their carts because the checkout process was too complicated, so it’s a good idea to walk through your website on a regular basis to test its usability.
 Sit down with a friend or a potential customer and watch them try to complete a transaction on your website.
 You may be surprised at steps that trip them up or details that are missing.
 A few navigation tips for your store:

 - Try to reduce the number of pages a customer has to navigate to complete a purchase.